+Students are allowed one (1) opportunity to test out of each available course at the beginning of each term.
 Students should contact the Academic Dean for more information regarding which courses are available for test out.
 Credit granted by test-out will be indicated by a grade of "TO" on the students' transcript.